gabrielb98/azure-docs-powershell-aip/Azure Information Protection/AzureInformationProtection/vlatest/Remove-AIPScannerRepository.md

 ```

 ## DESCRIPTION
-The Remove-AIPScannerRepository cmdlet removes a repository from a list of scanned repositories.
-The cmdlet can be used in conjunction with Get-AIPScannerRepository in order to remove all defined repositories
+The Remove-AIPScannerRepository cmdlet removes a data repository from the list of data repositories that the Azure Information Protection scanner is configured to scan.
+These data repositories are specified by using the [Add-AIPScannerRepository](./Add-AIPScannerRepository) cmdlet.

+Tip: You can use this cmdlet with [Get-AIPScannerRepository](./Get-AIPScannerRepository.md) to quickly remove all data repositories that are currently specified for the scanner.

 ## EXAMPLES

-### Example 1: Remove \\server1\HR from the repositories list
+### Example 1: Remove a file share from the data repositories list
 ```
 PS C:\> Remove-AIPScannerRepository -Path \\server1\HR

 The repository \\server1\HR was removed successfully.
 ```

+This command removes the file share named \\server1\HR from the list of data repositories that the scanner is configured to scan.

-### Example 2: Empty list of repositories
+### Example 2: Remove all data repositories that are currently specified
 ```
 PS C:\> Get-AIPScannerRepository | Remove-AIPScannerRepository